kekeedme/kekeedme.github.io/projects/quantumdynamics/unitary_evol.md

 \end{align}
 $$

+We can look at the particular case where, the Hamiltonian is not dependent on time.
 If $H(r,t)$ is time independent, it can be taken out of the integral, and the integral evaluates to $t$.
 Hence for a time-independent Hamiltonian, the unitary evolution operator is: